-Now you can navigate into records within the app and edit them.
+Navigate to records within the app and edit them.

-You can use the global search UI to search, view, and access Dynamics 365 (online) records.
+Use the global search UI to search, view, and access Dynamics 365 (online) records.

 Dynamics 365 mobile app

 The new mobile app is built on the new Unified Interface, which provides key accessibility and responsive design benefits.
 Current users will not need to download an update from the app store.
-They will receive the new funcationality when the Dynamics 365 (online) server is updated to the latest version.
+They will receive the new functionality when the Dynamics 365 (online) server is updated to the latest version.

 The new navigation on mobile lets you quickly navigate to the different areas in the system – Sales, Service, Marketing, and more.
 It also provides quick access to recently-viewed records and pinned favorites.